moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Scanner Workflow.md

               scanner:
     ```

-4. Under the ‘**Scanner**’ stack (in the above YAML code script), provide the **configuration settings** specific to the underlying source to be scanned, such as config types, connection types, sourceConfig, etc. ****
+4. Under the ‘Scanner’ stack (in the above YAML code script), provide the configuration settings specific to the underlying source to be scanned, such as config types, connection types, sourceConfig, etc.

     > 🗣 These properties vary for the underlying metadata source to be scanned, and you have to choose only the properties which are applicable to the metadata source.
-To learn more about these properties, refer to [Supported Scanner Workflows](../Scanner.md).
+To learn more about these properties, refer to [Supported Scanner Workflows](./Scanner.md).

 <br>

 5. Save the YAML file and copy its path.
 The path could be either relative or absolute.

-# **Running Workflow**
+## Running Workflow

 Use the `apply` command to run the above workflow.